 PoE Specification (Voltage, Range)

-PoE systems typically operate within a voltage range of 44 to 57 volts, with most devices requiring between 48 and 54 volts.
+PoE systems typically operate within a low voltage range of 44 to 57 volts, with most devices requiring between 48 and 54 volts.
 The maximum power transmission range for PoE is approximately 100 meters (328 feet) when using standard Ethernet cables.
 However, this range can be extended using PoE extenders or by connecting multiple PoE switches in a row.

 Features and Integration